-Grantee announcements will be made in December 2021.
+Applications for the 2021 cycle have closed.
+Grantee announcements will be made in February 2022.

 Artists may apply as individuals, as well as artists groups or collectives.
 A group of artists should submit only one application, including the names of all involved artists.
 Application includes basic artist information, project information, work samples, proposed budget, and responses to several short answer questions.

 Need help creating a project budget?
 Download our free template.

 - Chaz Miller

 The 2020 iteration of the Flourish Fund functioned as an emergency relief program is meant to provide support to visual artists who need funds for basic living expenses (bills) due to the impact of COVID-19.